samuelchassot/VSCode-Scala-Formatter/README.md

 It can format code written for Dotty compiler including newly added *Enum*.

-This projet was part of the semester project done during Computer science Bachelor at EPFL by Samuel Chassot.
+This projet was part of the semester project done during Computer science Bachelor by Samuel Chassot at EPFL.

 ## Build and install the project
 This repository uses some submodules so clone it using the *--recursive* option or update them afterwards: